 If you are so inclined to browse your supermarket’s circular, you really can shave a lot off your weekly food costs.
 My husband (astonishingly) does this as a practice – he plans our shopping around the meat and seafood that is on sale – and he is truly amazing at it.
 The deals he gets are phenomenal!
 You do have to be aware that items on sale might not be the most healthful, so you need to practice discretion here.

 6. Organic online coupons?
 Yep.

 Check out All Natural Savings – a gal dedicated to online couponing – to get you started.
-Whole Foods also has an online coupon book.
+Whole Foods also has a weekly deals and sales page.
 So many ways to use them to eat well for less.

 7. Keep it all in perspective.

 There’s a certain new math – a longer-term economics we need to consider when we think about the higher cost of clean whole food.
 That new equation is hidden beneath cheap subsidized corn, sugar, meat and dairy.
 As a nutritionist for the past 25 years I know that this cheaper refined food is responsible for a world of disease and pain.
 In my practice I see people improve their health every day through committing to higher quality nutrient-dense, low chemical load food.
 Most people feel better right away when they move away from the standard American diet and learn to make small choices toward health while enjoying what they eat and feeling great regardless of the number of the scale.
 The benefits continue to build over time with longer, healthier lives.

 When it comes to quality food, no one can eat perfectly all the time unless they have limitless income, their own farm and a small team of vegetable choppers at the ready.

 So, do what you can to eat well for less, and let the rest go.
 Small changes can add up, over time, to transformation.